-A performance evaluation of CALPUFF will be conducted by comparing the modelling results of emission sources in the region for the years 2010, 2011 and 2012 to the Sasol monitoring data collected over the same time period.
-In particular, the predicted SO_2 and NO_2 concentrations in Sasolburg and SO_2 , NO_2 and H_2S in Secunda will be compared to available monitoring data.
+A performance evaluation of CALPUFF will be conducted by comparing the modelling results of emission sources in the region for the years 2010, 2011 and 2012 to the monitoring data collected over the same time period.
+In particular, the predicted SO2 and NO2 concentrations in Sasolburg will be compared to available monitoring data.